peterambroseb/Module-6/COUNTER CLASS.md

 # Exp.No:30
-## COUNTER CLASS
+##  Polymorphism

 ---

 ### AIM
-To write a Python program to create a `Counter` class that can increment the value of a counter.
+To write a Python program to create two classes Employee and Admin.
+These two different classes have the same method name info()

 ---